iPhoring/ParticleFilter/README.md

 > * Map data provided by 3D Mapping Solutions GmbH.

 ### 1. Particle::Init
 A noisy measurement from GPS was used to initialize all particles.
 After initialization Gaussian noise is added with standard deviation same as GPS data.
-The number of particle was choosen based examples present in the class notes and further imperically validated.
+The number of particles was chosen based on the examples mentioned in class notes and further imperically validated.

 ### 2. Particle::Prediction
-After particle initialization a particle prediction steps was added.
-The main idea is to predict the particle x,y and theata based on car motion using set of equations.
+After particle initialization, the prediction step was added.
+The main idea is to predict the particle's x,y and theta based on car's motion using a set of equations as depicted below.
 ![image3](./images/yawNotZero.png)
 ![image4](./images/yawZero.png)

 ### 3. Particle::dataAssociation:
 The main idea is to find the predicted measurement that is closest to each observed measurement and assign the observed measurement to that particular landmark.

-Before finding the distance we need to transform the observations which are in the VEHICLE'S coordinate system to particles coordinate system.
-Particle are located according to the MAP'S coordinate system.
-This tranformation is doen using the below mentioned equation with an assumption that we we ar doing homogenous transformation.
+Before finding the smallest distance, observations which are in the VEHICLE'S coordinate system are transfromed to particles coordinate system.
+Particles are located according to the MAP'S coordinate system.
+This tranformation is done using the below mentioned equation with an assumption that we are doing homogenous transformation.
 ![image6](./images/transformation.png)

 ### 3. Particle::updateWeights